AF-1/lms-misc/jivelite-displayratings/README.md

 <br><br>

-### Known issues
+### quirks
-If you pause a track and then resume playback of the same track it often takes a couple of seconds before the artist and album names are displayed again.
-If that's a trade-off you can life with is for you to decide.
+* If you *pause* a track and then *resume* playback of the same track it often takes a couple of seconds before the artist and album names are displayed again.
+* If you *change the rating value* of a track while it's playing the new rating value is not displayed immediately, not until you either pause/resume or restart the track.<br>If you can life with that is for you to decide.

 <br><br>